headsets are designed for adults but they work perfectly fine for

 found, hold it in place and go to a mirror where you can shape and bend

-the hoop to hold it at that level and flat on your ear.
+the hoop to hold it at that level and flat against your ear.

 After the ear and